 Inverted nipples are usually caused by a shortening of the milk ducts.
 If your nipples have recently become inverted or if you have any associated symptoms, such as a lump in your breast or discharge from your nipple, then it is important that you see your general practitioner to make sure that there is no cause for your nipple inversion.
+If your nipples are not always inverted, but will sometimes come out, then it may be worth trying the non-surgical option of a suction cup, known as a 'Nipplette' device as this can improve the situation, although the results are often short-lived and may not be permanent.

 The main question to think about before having correction of inverted nipples is: